-• The dollar range of the managers' investments in each Fund.

-A description of the managers' compensation structure.

-Information regarding other accounts managed by the manager and potential conflicts of interest that might arise from the management of multiple accounts.
+- The dollar range of the managers' investments in each Fund. - A description of the managers' compensation structure. - Information regarding other accounts managed and potential conflicts of interest that might arise from the management of multiple accounts.

 BROKERAGE ALLOCATION AND OTHER PRACTICES